XhcnoirX/X.YAML/README.md

 # YAML-to-JSON

 This is a basic YAML-to-JSON converter written in [InterSystems ObjectScript](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=PAGE_OBJECTSCRIPT).
-This should run without issue on any InterSystems Caché or InterSystems IRIS system.
+This should run without issue on InterSystems IRIS, or InterSystems Caché 2016.1 and higher.

 ## Installation